Indivd Insights

 The size of the store's actual commercial audience

 The second is bounce rate: the share of entrants who leave without engaging.
 A high bounce rate signals a mismatch between exterior promise and interior experience.
-The window drew them in; the store lost them immediately.
+The window drew them in.
+The store lost them immediately.

 The third, and most consequential at this layer, is qualified visitors: entrants who stay long enough to engage with product.
 This is the true addressable audience for all floor decisions, from staffing to merchandise placement to zone layout.
 A store with high footfall, high bounce, and low qualified visitors is not a successful store.
 It is a corridor.
+The Stockholm research quantified the practical consequence: when conversion rate is computed against qualified visitors rather than total visitors, the measure stops degrading with traffic, and forecasts get dramatically more accurate.
+This is not a refinement.
+It is a different number entirely, and it is the one that should anchor commercial planning.

 RESEARCH GROUNDING

 Hui, Bradlow, and Fader (2009) showed that consumers are attracted to crowded store zones but less likely to make a purchase once they arrive.
-Zhang, Li, and Burke (2018) extended this finding using video tracking in specialty apparel stores, demonstrating that group size, composition, and cohesiveness affect both zone choice and purchase conversion.
+Zhang, Li, and Burke (2018) extended the finding using video tracking in specialty apparel stores, demonstrating that group size, composition, and cohesiveness affect both zone choice and conversion.
 Sources: Journal of Consumer Research, vol. 36(3), pp. 478-493; Journal of the Academy of Marketing Science, vol. 46(4), pp. 532-555.

 Strategic alignment